Rohan-Varghese02/travelGo_user/README.md

 ## ✨ Features

-- 🔍 **Browse Events** – Explore upcoming events by category or location
+- **Browse Events** – Explore upcoming events by category or location
-- 🎫 **Ticket Booking** – Reserve spots and confirm your presence instantly
+- **Ticket Booking** – Reserve spots and confirm your presence instantly
-- 🔔 **Reminders** – Never miss an event with timely push notifications
+- **Reminders** – Never miss an event with timely push notifications
-- 💬 **Real-Time Chat** – Connect with organizers or other attendees using WebSockets
+- **Real-Time Chat** – Connect with organizers or other attendees using WebSockets
-- 💳 **Secure Payments** – Integrated Razorpay for smooth ticket transactions
+- **Secure Payments** – Integrated Razorpay for smooth ticket transactions
-- 📅 **Event Calendar** – Track your bookings using an intuitive calendar UI
+- **Ticket Collection** – Track your bookings
-- 🎥 **Virtual Sessions** – Join live online events using Agora video calls
-- 🔒 **Secure Storage** – Store sensitive data securely using Flutter Secure Storage

 ---